swkonz/HoloLens-Demo/README.md

 - Follow the instructions for installing the tools for HoloLens 2 Development: https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools
 	- This will require Windows 10, VS19, Windows 10 SDK, HoloLens 2 Emulator (Only for testing locally)

+### Running
+- Run configuration for the HoloLens Emulator is: Release, x86, device= emulator.
+Run with Debug=>Start without debugging

 ### Details
 - This project is a duplicate of the starter directX project for hololens with some tweaking for reading a DICOM Image using DCMTK